< Back to previous page

 - Keywords:CANCER, GENETIC ANALYSIS, EPIGENETICS, GENETIC VARIATION, GENETIC DISEASE, Biomedical sciences (incl. biochemistry)

 - Disciplines:Analysis of next-generation sequence data, Bioinformatics of disease, Cancer biology, Cancer diagnosis

-- Research techniques:Technologically, the laboratory has state-of-the art genetic equipment, including next generation sequencing equipment (Illumina Hiseq, Nextseq, Miseq), and strong expertise in the bioinformatics pipelines for sequence data analysis.
+- Research techniques:Technologically, the laboratory has state-of-the art genetic equipment, including next generation sequencing equipment (Illumina Hiseq, Nextseq, Miseq) and microarray infrastructure.
+There is a strong expertise in the bioinformatics pipelines for sequence data analysis.